• Skip to primary navigation

 After that, I needed a place to test run my product.
 At the time, the facility in Bridgeton was still in the building phase, so they referred me to the Center for Advanced Food Technology in Piscataway for production.

-It was essential to preserve the natural tea flavor, nutrients, and antioxidants inherent in freshly brewed tea.
+Preserving the natural tea flavor, nutrients, and antioxidants inherent in freshly brewed tea was essential.
 The more food or beverages are processed, the more nutrients are lost.
-My goal was to create a 100 percent natural, non-GMO bottled tea.
+My goal was to create 100 percent natural, non-GMOÂ bottled tea.

 I spent the next six months researching and developing a shelf-stable product.
 I painstakingly sourced premium commercial ingredients.
 Glass bottles preserve food better and longer without the unwanted side effects of chemicals leaching into the product.
 Glass is 100 percent inert and endlessly recyclable.